Demo slot Wildhound Derby

 Reels, paylines, and base gameplay

-Dog Race free spins
+Dog Race free spins and Winner's Wheel

 RTP, volatility, and max win

-Mobile play and demo experience
+Mobile play and demo mode

 Wildhound Derby FAQ

-• Q: Who made Wildhound Derby?
+• Q: Who developed Wildhound Derby?